Moto Guzzi Le Mans: Le Mans 1000 IV and V

 The Le Mans 1000 appeared at the end of 1984 and continued with minor modifications until 1992.
 The two main production runs were known as Series 1 and Series 2 but more commonly called the Le Mans IV and Le Mans V. The Le Mans 1000 had an increased engine capacity of 949 cc, bigger valves and compression ratio of 10.2:1, with uprated 40 mm pumper carbs and the B10 camshaft from the original Le Mans race kit.
-Commonly known as the 'Big Valve' engine, Moto Guzzi claimed a (highly suspect) 81 hp / 59.1 kW) @ 7400 rpm.
+Commonly known as the 'Big Valve' engine, Moto Guzzi claimed 81 hp (59.1 kW) @ 7400 rpm.

-For the Series 1 De Tomaso himself decreed a 16-inch front wheel and new Lario styling for the Le Mans 1000 both were initially unpopular with Guzzi traditionalists and the press reviewers.
+For the Series 1 De Tomaso himself decreed a 16-inch front wheel and new Lario styling for the Le Mans 1000; both were initially unpopular with Guzzi traditionalists and the press reviewers.
 Instead of redesigning the frame to incorporate a smaller front wheel, for the first year of production Guzzi simply fitted the smaller wheel into the existing frame, which was designed for the 18-inch wheel.
 The wheels themselves were of a new design, the rear was up a size to 3.5 inch, able to take tubeless tyres and a longer swinging arm gave a lengthened wheelbase.
 Complaints about the 16-inch front wheel were answered by the following years 1985/86 versions, which had modified flatter topped steering yokes (triple trees) which reduced the trail and were made in steel rather than alloy.
 Later a still longer front fork was used to keep the original geometry.
 A longer and stiffer fork with 40 mm stanchions was fitted, but the smaller 16-inch wheel necessitated fitting the smaller 270mm front disks, but were now semi-floating.

 The new bike was now physically longer, higher and larger than the 850cc predecessors but had improved ergonomics and increased performance thanks to the more powerful engine.

 An 18-inch front wheel option became available in 1987.
 The bikes included uprated Bitubo dampers and updated geometry.
 When the 18-inch front wheel were fitted, the longer fork for the 16-inch wheel now protruded through the yokes (triple trees).
 By 1988 most models were factory fitted with the 18-inch front wheel.
 A total of 4230 Le Mans IV's were made.